Egyptian man in custody over 'foiled attack' in France - Journal du Cameroun

 Police later found that despite later denials, in subsequent messages the suspect “had in reality accepted the mission and was ready to die as a martyr by blowing himself up,” the source said.

-Investigators believe the evidence suggests he was “very determined” to strike, the source said.
+Investigators believe the evidence suggests he was “very determined” to strike, the source added.

 – Wave of attacks –